RCPRG-ros-pkg/velma_docs/_docs/04_running/02_vis.md

 It publishes visual markers that visualize camera frustum of Kinect mounted on head of Velma.
 The markers can be visualized in ROS *rviz* using topic `/camera_frustum`.

-This script works with both running control system and [urdf description test](#interactive-visualization-of-kinematics).
+This script works with both a running control system and [urdf description test](#interactive-visualization-of-kinematics).

 ![]({{ site.baseurl }}/images/velma_show_camera_frustum.png)